pmckeown/testing-for-supportability-article/README.md

 If you have an APM system, they can tell you which downstream system is broken.
 Your logs should also do that too.

 APMs don't generally give you details of internal application logic failures.
-They might show you a spate of 401/403 responses but they can't generally give more detail than that.
+They might show you a spate of 401/403 responses but they don't usually give more detail than that.

 For example your logs must show that bearer tokens are being rejected due to key signing incompatibility.
 Or highlight that business logic is failing due to incorrect data assumptions.